forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/recommended-extensions.md

 lang: en
 ---

 In addition to the extension pack shipped by Salesforce, the following extensions are useful for Salesforce developers.
+We also package the Extension pack with some of the most-used community extensions in the [expanded extension pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-expanded).

 ## Apex PMD